 How We Measure a Dachshund’s Intelligence

-Coren contacted all the North American obedience trial judges from the Canadian and American Kennel Club to ask for help.
+He did have some help with his research, though.
+Coren contacted all the North American obedience trial judges from the Canadian and American Kennel Club to ask for help in measuring dog IQ.
 To his surprise, nearly 200 obedience trial judges agreed to participate.

-He asked the obedience judges to assess and rank various dog breeds based on his own criteria.
+He asked the obedience judges to assess and rank various dog breeds based on the criteria that he developed.

 Stanley Coren’s Dog Intelligence Criteria

 To fully understand why Dachshunds ranked so low in Coren’s dog intelligence rankings, we must first understand the criteria used by the renowned psychologist.
 While they were initially met with a lot of criticism, it makes a lot of sense for obedience and working.

 - How many repetitions it took for a dog breed to learn a new, unknown command.
 As you may have guessed, fewer repetitions meant a smarter dog.